-1. If the couple is going somewhere exotic on their honeymoon, a phrase or guide book is a helpful and entertaining choice.
-For our friends who were going to Italy on their honeymoon, we got them a Dirty Italian phrase book stuffed with cash.
-I hope they stunned the Italians with their knowledge and dirty-word skills.
+If the couple is going somewhere exotic on their honeymoon, a phrase or guide book is a helpful and entertaining choice.
+For our friends who were going to France on their honeymoon, we got them a Dirty French phrase book stuffed with cash.
+I hope they stunned the French with their knowledge and dirty-word skills. - Romantic Anthologies (But Skip the Advice Books)

-2. I think marriage help or marriage advice books are way too personal to give at a wedding.
+I think marriage help or marriage advice books are way too personal to give at a wedding.
 Those types of books may even send the wrong message to the happy couple.
 But a book of other people’s love letters?
-Well, that just sounds divine.
+Well, that just sounds divine. - Skill-Based or Hobby Books for Creative Couples

-3. Have the bride and groom expressed interest in learning a new skill or do they have a collective hobby?
+Have the bride and groom expressed interest in learning a new skill or do they have a collective hobby?
 Now would be a great time to give a book on canning, gardening, or homemaking skills– if your couple is into that sort of thing.
 I particularly like Canning for a New Generation: Bold, Fresh Flavors for the Modern Pantry.
-It’s filled with hi-res pictures and makes canning look surprisingly hip.
+It’s filled with hi-res pictures and makes canning look surprisingly hip. - Classic Fiction for the Book-Loving Couple

-4. Does your couple like fiction?
+Does your couple like fiction?
 Classic love stories like this illustrated Bronte Sisters collection would be fitting.
 Personally, I would prefer a few lovely classic novels to start a personal library in our home together.
-I’ve been swooning over this classic novels box set for over a year and would love to receive it as a wedding gift.
+I’ve been wanting this Lord of the Rings box set for over a year and would love to receive it as a wedding gift.
 Hint, Hint!

 Do you have any tips about wedding gift giving?
 Have you ever given a book as a wedding gift?
-Let me know in the comments!
+I love the idea because it’s both giving something they can hold in their hands, but also giving the couple an experience.

 Lovely selection of wedding gift books (the ‘Dirty Italian’ stuffed with cash made me laugh!).
 We once gave our friends all of Jamie Oliver’s cooking books as they had just started learning how to cook and had just discovered Jamie (they lived in the US).
 Visiting them a year later, I was delighted to see the books well used and covered with food stains!
 Great post 🙂